computernewb/collab-vm-server-1.2/docs/building.md

 # Building Collab3 Monorepo Documentation

-Note that usually you won't have to do this, as the [web site](https://computernewb.github.io/collab3) will update upon any changes to documentation.
-For development purposes though:
+Note that usually you won't have to do this, as the [web documentation](https://computernewb.github.io/collab3) will update upon any changes to the documentation in the `master` branch.

-You'll need to install `mkdocs` via pip.
+For development/local purposes, though:

+## Prerequisites
+- `mkdocs`

 Run `mkdocs build`.